venkatasai7/voice-command-calculator/README.md

 # voice-command-calculator
 This is a Tkinter calculator application which is also capable of performing voice command calculations.
 This applications uses "SPEECH RECOGNITION" module.

-This is how the calculator looks we need to click on the microphone button.
+This is how the calculator looks.\n we need to click on the microphone button.
 ![image](https://user-images.githubusercontent.com/87575630/191976475-b4dbe654-138e-489b-8486-ea6412e63e79.png)